 Phone: 315-698-0033 Fax 315-698-0031

-Bright Starts provides educational and related services to children from birth to 5 years of age in Onondaga County and several surrounding counties.
-Our providers work in the homes with families, with the child’s care providers or their preschool programs to promote the healthy development of each child’s social-emotional, physical and cognitive abilities.
-A Place to Grow at Bright Starts is a new Special Class Integrated classroom opening September 30,2019.
-It is a single class housed within our daycare center located in Cicero.
-This class is a half-day 8:1:2 with a morning and afternoon session.
-We offer a language rich environment with many opportunities for children to learn through play.
-We provide speech therapy, occupational therapy and physical therapy services.
+Bright Starts of CNY provides Early Intervention, Preschool Related Services and Inclusive Preschool programing for all children from birth to 5 years of age in Onondaga County and surrounding counties.
+Our providers work in the homes with families, with the child’s care providers or their preschool programs to promote healthy development of each child’s social-emotional, physical and cognitive abilities.
+A Place to Grow at Bright Starts is a new Special Class Integrated classroom that opened in September 2019.
+Our program is located at 5962 Rte.
+31 in Cicero.
+This class is a half-day 8:1:2 Monday through Friday with a morning and afternoon session.
+Transportation services are available if specified on a child’s IEP.
+Services are provided by staff including General and Special Education teachers, Occupational, Physical, Speech therapist and paraprofessionals.
 Our spacious classroom allows for therapies to take place right in the classroom setting while still providing quiet areas for sessions as needed.